 It is important to contact an attorney early on in a case because there are any number of things in a case that can be lost through the passage of time.
 A lawyer could help the injured person gather and protect evidence that could be critical for a successful claim.

 A lawyer could help one file a claim within the statute of limitations.
 The statute is usually two years from the date of the accident but can go by faster than many people.
 For help with recovering damages and establishing negligence in Western PA truck accident cases, contact a lawyer.
-Let an accomplished injury attorney fight for your rights.
+Let an accomplished personal injury attorney fight for your rights.
 Call today and schedule a consultation.